-New students at Danville Community College are required to attend Freshman Preview, which includes opportunities for students and their parents/ spouses to meet college administrators, faculty and staff, and learn more about campus resources.
-Included are campus tours, meetings with college officials, and information about departments divisions, campus policies, student registration and scheduling procedures.
+New students at Danville Community College are required to attend Freshman Preview, which includes opportunities for students and their parents/spouses to meet college administrators, faculty and staff, and learn more about campus resources.
+Included are campus tours, meetings with college officials, information about departments/divisions, campus policies, student registration and scheduling procedures.

-The students will also have the opportunity to interact with others as they participate in Freshman Preview activities.
+The students will also have the opportunity to interact with other new and current students as they participate in Freshman Preview activities.
 In addition, information about academic and student organizations will be available.
 Parents/spouses are invited to attend the Parent Preview, a special information session to assist with their student's transition to college.
-Students must have taken the DCC placement test and be placed in a program of study prior to attending a Freshman Preview session.